Daiki48/TerraceCat/README.md

 # TerraceCat

-Dark base color theme for vscode.
+Blue base color theme for vscode.

 Mainly warm colors that are easy on the eyes.